-Academic Program Review (APR) is central to Georgia State University’s planning and resource allocation process.
-Periodic and systematic assessment of academic programs, including centers and institutes, and the use of assessment results to improve institutional effectiveness, are required by both the University System of Georgia and the Southern Association of College and Schools.
-Review of academic programs involves preparation of a self study, evaluation by a team of external reviewers who conduct a site visit, analysis and review by faculty governance and administrative bodies of the university, and development and implementation of an action plan.
+Academic Program Review (APR) is central to Georgia State University’s planning and resource allocation processes.
+Periodic and systematic assessment of academic programs and the use of assessment results to improve institutional effectiveness are required by both the University System of Georgia and the Southern Association of College and Schools Commission on College (SACSCOC).
+Georgia State University has engaged in the systematic review of its academic programs since 1993, completing its third cycle of review in 2020.

-- providing orientation sessions for academic programs prior to review
+- providing orientation sessions for academic units prior to review

 - monitoring the status of action plans and their implementation

-- managing and cataloging all information related to the academic program review process
+- managing and cataloging all documentation related to the APR process